 Then $u$ belongs to the class $\mathcal{C}^{1+\frac{\alpha}{2},2+\alpha,\frac{\alpha}{2}}\big((0,T)\times(0,R)\times (0,K)\big)$. \end{Lemma} Remark that one could choose $\mathcal{C}^{\alpha,\beta,\gamma}\big((0,T)\times(0,R)\times (0,K)\big)$ as the class of regularity for the coefficients and free terms and show that the solution belongs to $\mathcal{C}^{1+\alpha,2+\beta,\gamma}\big((0,T)\times(0,R)\times (0,K)\big)$.
 For the reader's convenience, we have used here the classical terminology given in \cite{pde para}, pointing towards a possible extension of the well-posedness of similar systems as \eqref{eq : pde with l} to the quasi-linear framework.

 \begin{proof}

 {\it Introduction: a short reminder for the interior regularity of weak solutions in the classical case}

-When there is not dependency with respect to the variable $l$, results on the interior regularity of weak solutions of parabolic equations may be found for example in Theorem 12.1 III of \cite{pde para}.
-Before getting into all the details of the proof, let us provide for the convenience of the reader a short remainder of the main ideas that lead to the result of the classical case given in Theorem 12.1 III of \cite{pde para}.
+When there is no dependency with respect to the variable $l$, results on the interior regularity of weak solutions of parabolic equation may be found for example in Theorem 12.1 III of \cite{pde para}.
+For the convenience of the reader, let us provide a short remainder of the main ideas that lead to the result of the classical case given in Theorem 12.1 III of \cite{pde para}, before getting into all the details of the proof.